SourcePot/BankHolidays/README.md

 You can install the www-project using composer: `composer create-project sourcepot/bankholidays {target dir}` Just set your www-root directory to `{target dir}/src/www/`.

+>[!NOTE]
+>The UK bank holidays cover only a couple of years into the past and future0.

 ## Code samples

 The following code sample creates an instance of the holiday object for the year *2025* and country *Germany*.
 Method `SourcePot\BankHolidays\holidays→getHolidays('Bavaria')` is a holiday iterator, returning an holiday event with every iteration.